willsmythe/d3-geo/README.md

 <a name="geoInterpolate" href="#geoInterpolate">#</a> d3.<b>geoInterpolate</b>(<i>a</i>, <i>b</i>)

 Returns an interpolator given the two locations *a* and *b*.
-Each location must be represented as a two-element array of [<i>longitude</i>, <i>latitude</i>].
+Each location must be specified as a two-element array [*longitude*, *latitude*] in degrees.
 The returned interpolator is a function which takes a single parameter *t* as input, where *t* ranges from 0 to 1.
 A value of 0 returns the location *a*, while a value of 1 returns the location *b*.
 Intermediate values interpolate from *a* to *b* along the spanning great arc.

 <a name="geoRotation" href="#geoRotation">#</a> d3.<b>geoRotation</b>(<i>angles</i>)

-Returns a rotation operator for the given *angles*, which must be a two- or three-element array of numbers [λ, φ, γ] specifying the rotation angles in degrees about [each spherical axis](http://bl.ocks.org/mbostock/4282586).
-If the rotation angle γ is omitted, it defaults to 0.
+Returns a rotation operator for the given *angles*, which must be a two- or three-element array of numbers [*lambda*, *phi*, *gamma*] specifying the rotation angles in degrees about [each spherical axis](http://bl.ocks.org/mbostock/4282586).
+If the rotation angle *gamma* is omitted, it defaults to 0.

 <a name="_rotation" href="#_rotation">#</a> <i>rotation</i>(<i>location</i>)

-Rotates a given location according to the angles specified for this rotation, in the order described above.
-A location is specified as an array [*longitude*, *latitude*], with coordinates expressed in degrees.
+Rotates the given *location* according to the angles specified for this rotation, in the order described above.
+The location must be specified as a two-element array [*longitude*, *latitude*] in degrees.
 Returns a new array representing the rotated location.

 <a name="rotation_invert" href="#rotation_invert">#</a> <i>rotation</i>.<b>invert</b>(<i>location</i>)

-Rotates a given location according to the angles specified for this rotation, but with the order described above reversed.
-A location is specified as an array [*longitude*, *latitude*], with coordinates expressed in degrees.
+Rotates the given *location* according to the angles specified for this rotation, but with the order described above reversed.
+The location must be specified as a two-element array [*longitude*, *latitude*] in degrees.
 Returns a new array representing the rotated location.

 ### Shapes